ibm-cloud-docs/platform-engineering/white-paper.md

 Have auditors review each deployable architecture as a general tool, not as a specific deployment so future deployments are pre-approved.
 {: tip}

 To address compliance requirements efficiently, **deployable architectures** incorporate solutions for infrastructure compliance requirements.
-These DAs can be audited, record compliance in a standardized format, and provide a strong foundation for meeting compliance needs. {{site.data.keyword.cloud}}’s **Security and Compliance Center** enhances this process by automating compliance checks and generating necessary evidence.
+These deployable architectures can be audited, record compliance in a standardized format, and provide a strong foundation for meeting compliance needs. {{site.data.keyword.cloud}}’s **Security and Compliance Center** enhances this process by automating compliance checks and generating necessary evidence.
 Furthermore, deployable architectures in the {{site.data.keyword.cloud}} catalog clearly display compliance information, making it easily accessible to application developers and auditors.

 **{{site.data.keyword.cloud}} projects** extend further support compliance efforts by:
 -	Running additional compliance checks on deployable architecture configurations before deployment.